Windswept heathland near Dunwich, Suffolk, with yellow gorse in the foreground and coastal cliffs under a moody sky.

 Is Dunwich a good base for a self‑guided walking holiday?

-Yes.
-Once a major medieval port known as “Britain’s lost city,” today Dunwich is a peaceful coastal village on the Suffolk Coast Path, surrounded by heathland, marshes, forest, and sweeping sea views.
+Yes — Dunwich is a peaceful coastal village on the Suffolk Coast Path, once a major medieval port now known as “Britain’s lost city,” with heathland, marshes, forest, and sweeping sea views.

 Can I explore Dunwich on foot without a guide?

-Absolutely.
-There’s a choice of self-guided walks through Dunwich Heath, along the coastline, and across Dingle Marshes, as well as a historic town trail featuring Greyfriars Priory ruins and the old town hall.
+Yes — self-guided walking in Dunwich is easy: follow Dunwich Heath trails, the coastline, Dingle Marshes, and a historic town route with Greyfriars Priory ruins and the old town hall site.

 Are there any circular walks from Dunwich?